 “Analytics is getting exciting in every industry because we’re [more] equipped than ever to…use the data in the back room that has been gathering dust…to make better business decisions,” Goulding says.

-- Insurance companies today are able to predict if a new client is a risk based on that person’s age, history, health conditions, etc. They can weigh this data and make an informed decision about whether or not they want to cover that individual.
+- Today, insurance companies can predict if a new client is a risk based on their age, history, health conditions, etc. They can weigh this data and make an informed decision about whether or not they want to cover that individual.

 - Retail organizations can predict how new brands or items might sell in their local market based on consumer demographics.
 They can then make strategic decisions about how much product to stock.

 No matter the industry, the recent advancements in mathematical modeling and the overall lean into data as a prescriptive form of insight have changed the way businesses operate today.
+Businesses can make data-driven decisions based on predictive models, allowing them to mitigate potential risks and maximize profits.
 These changes have created an overall trend in decision-making that is sure to continue developing and expanding for years to come.

 Prepare for a Career in Predictive Analytics